-Ukrainian troops are eager to take back the neighboring Russian-occupied Kherson, located 60 kilometers east of Mykolaiv.
+Ukrainian troops are eager to return the neighboring Russian-occupied Kherson, located 60 kilometers east of Mykolaiv.

 President Volodymyr Zelensky said the military must establish a plan to de-occupy Ukraine’s south as its seaside regions are vital to the national economy, Defense Minister Oleksiy Reznikov said in a recent interview.

-Ukraine has already launched small-scale campaigns in Kherson Oblast as a counterweight to Russia’s large-scale offensive in the Donbas.
+Ukraine has already launched small-scale campaigns in Kherson Oblast to counter Russia’s large-scale offensive in the Donbas.

-As a result, Ukraine has retaken a total of 44 villages and towns previously occupied by Russia, according to Ukraine’s military administration in Kherson Oblast.
+As a result, Ukraine has retaken 44 villages and towns previously occupied by Russia, according to Ukraine’s military administration in Kherson Oblast.

 Read also: Families flee Russian occupation in southern Ukraine: ‘I thought I would never see my daughter again’